tact-lang/docs-obsolete/tact-design.md

 Tact offers **automatic serialization into cells** and **partial access to cells** to maximize efficiency while letting the developer focus on the problem at hand.

 **Gas control:** Tact makes cross-contract messages safe with precise gas commitments and compiler checks of the execution costs.
-Variable costs either have static bounds, or checked explicitly in runtime.
+Variable costs either have static bounds or will be checked explicitly in runtime.

 ## Syntax overview